 If you register for VAT with HM Revenue & Customs (HMRC), you must charge VAT on any goods and services you sell that are subject to VAT.
 VAT registration also allows you to reclaim some or all of the VAT you pay on purchases.

 VAT registration is compulsory for all types of business once you reach the VAT threshold or expect to exceed the VAT threshold.
 But even if your turnover is below the VAT threshold, there can be advantages to voluntary VAT registration.

 The VAT threshold tends to be set each year in the Budget.
-The VAT registration threshold for the 2013-14 tax year it is set at £79,000.
+The VAT registration threshold for the 2016/17 tax year is set at £83,000.